Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

 \section{Rates and properties of gravitationally lensed gravitational waves}

 We present our predictions for the population of gravitationally magnified GWs from BH-BH and NS-NS mergers, concentrating on the \emph{Baseline} model described in Section~\ref{sec:gw:pops} and summarised in Table~\ref{tab:pops}, discussing the stability of our predictions to model choice where relevant.
 The predictions are organised as follows: detection rates and discovery timescales (Section~\ref{sec:pred:gw:rates}), distance and magnification distributions (Section~\ref{sec:pred:gw:dmudist}), mass distributions (Section~\ref{sec:pred:gw:mdist}), and time delay distributions (Section~\ref{sec:pred:gw:dtdist}).
+We compare our preductions with previous work in Section~\ref{sec:pred:compare} and summarise the implications of our predictions for discovery strategies in Section~\ref{sec:pred:implications}.